Teams Introduction Workshop

 Uploaded Image (Thumbnail)

-One suggestion we have for Appearance.
-Use the List layout versus the Grid layout.
+IT TIP: Under Appearance in the Layout section, use the List layout versus the Grid layout.
 This will make it easier to view all of your Teams groups.

 Your Toolbar